Quotes arranged by Author, A

 Agee, James

 • In every child who is born, under no matter what circumstances, and of no matter what parents, the potentiality of the human race is born again.
-New! as of 11/17/09

-Agee, Joan
+Agee, Jonis

 • We all need the waters of the Mercy River.
 Though they don't run deep, there's usually enough, just enough, for the extravagance of our lives.
 (Sweet Eyes)

-Aiken, Howard
+Aiken, Howard Hathaway

 • Don't worry about people stealing your ideas.
 If your ideas are any good you'll have to ram them down people's throats.